pulumi/pulumi-ai/README.md

 The following environment variables are also available to configure the GPT AI used:
 * `OPENAI_MODEL`: Select one of the valid [OpenAI Models](https://platform.openai.com/docs/models), suchas as `gpt-4` (default, and most accurate but slow) or `gpt-3.5-turbo` (not as accurate but much faster).
-* `OPENAI_TEMPERATURE`: Configure the temperature to tune the AI to be more predicatable (lower values) or more creative (higher values).
+* `OPENAI_TEMPERATURE`: Configure the temperature to tune the AI to be more predictable (lower values) or more creative (higher values).

 ## Examples